 Australian Mutual Bank's relatively smaller asset size means that fixed costs (in information technology and transaction access, employees, and regulatory responses), can form a greater proportion of overall operating costs when compared to larger organisations.
-During the year Australian Mutual Bank chose to cease merger discussions with Community First Credit Union.
 Australian Mutual Bank will continue to pursue economies of scale and will consider future merger opportunities that might assist to defray increasing fixed costs and to invest in technology.

 Balancing the diverse needs of members is a challenge that demands a delicate equilibrium.
 On one hand, Australian Mutual Bank has members who value the accessibility and personal touch of visiting a physical branch.
 They find comfort in face-to-face interactions, and the branches play a pivotal role in providing essential services to these members.
-On the other hand, the cost of maintaining the branch network is shared by all members, including those who opt for the convenience of digital banking.
-This presents a challenge as Australian Mutual Bank aim to optimise operational efficiency while ensuring that resources are allocated in a manner that respects the preferences and financial interests of every member.
+However, the cost of maintaining the branch network is shared by all members, including those who opt for digital banking.
+This presents a challenge as Australian Mutual Bank aims to optimise operational efficiency while ensuring that resources are allocated in a manner that respects the preferences and financial interests of every member.

-Australian Mutual Bank will continue to adapt to a hybrid work from home (WFH) arrangement, and most importantly be flexible.
+Australian Mutual Bank will continue to adapt to a hybrid work from home (WFH) arrangements, and most importantly be flexible.
 Compulsory office attendance, even if only for a few days a week, may not suit some employees.
-Whereas younger employees may relish getting out of the house and working at the office on a Friday, other employees are likely to value their saved commuting time for example, to care for children or older relatives, to go to the gym, or simply sleep in.
+Whereas younger employees may relish getting out of the house and working at the office, other employees are likely to value their saved commuting time for example, to care for children or older relatives.
 To compel a high value key employee to attend an office against their will is to risk losing such high value employee to a more flexible competing employer.
 Conversely, managing a poorly performing employee will be best conducted by performance monitoring and management in-person and at an office.
 It is in these circumstances that a Work from Home Management Policy has been developed.
 However, Australian Mutual Bank retains the right to approve or decline all WFH requests.

-Recent highlights
+Recent Highlights

-The Capital Adequacy Ratio is considered to be the most important strength/ soundness measure for any banking institution.
-Maintaining a capital ratio well in excess of 20% means that Australian Mutual Bank is one of the most well capitalised banks in Australia.
+The Capital Adequacy Ratio is considered to be the most important strength/soundness measure for any banking institution.
+Maintaining a capital ratio in excess of 25% means that Australian Mutual Bank is one of the most well capitalised banks in Australia.
 A prudent and measured approach to business growth will ensure that this ratio remains unquestionably strong.

-After providing for tax and movements in equity instruments, the net profit for 2022/23 was \$7.171 million.
-Total assets at the end of the financial year reached \$1.729 billion.
-Total equity of \$193.9 million translates to a capital adequacy ratio of 25.07%.
+After providing for tax and movements in equity instruments, the net profit for 2023/24 was \$10.03 million.
+Total assets at the end of the financial year reached \$1.84 billion.
+Total equity of \$208.4 million translates to a capital adequacy ratio of 26.47%.
+Loans balance increased by 9% during the year following the launch of a loan-to-valuation ratio loans product.
+During the year the number of employees increased by ten as we strengthened our information security response, as well as investing in information technology development.